Subscribe to SARAMONIC

 Couldn't load pickup availability

-The K9 operates on a 550–960 MHz ultra-wide UHF spectrum, with GPS-based frequency updates for global compatibility.
+The K9 operates on a reliable MHz UHF spectrum, with GPS-based frequency updates for global compatibility.

 To ensure stable performance, you should scan for the best frequency in your environment before first use.
 There are three pairing methods (turn on both transmitters and the receiver):